silvialohrmann/editorial/about.md

 [^1]:	I obtained my Graphic Designer degree from FADU/UBA (Faculty of Architecture, Design and Urbanism at University of Buenos Aires).

 [^2]:	As I'm writing this, I have dropped out of the Traductorado and enrolled in Artes de la Escritura (Writing Arts) at UNA (National University of The Arts), where one can become a writer.
+This undergraduate course was created in 2016.
+Its curriculum was insanely long, for which was reformed in 2019 to make it possible for human students to get their degree.

 [^3]:	The degree used to be called *Técnica en Edición*.
 Now it's *Editora* and they're going for *Licenciada en Edición*.